arrrpark/learning-about-version-control/README.md

 # 2025-11-10

-- From 521 you should know how to edit this fild and git it on github “Solving merge conflicts is easy!”
+- From 521 you should know how to edit this fild and git it on github
+Solving merge conflicts is easy!